ml242/courtPO/README.md

 General Assembly WDI project with Natasha Green and Matthew Korporaal.

+ML:Monday 8:30am
+Finally got the DB off the ground and pushed to github.

 MTK:Sunday 8:30
 -Added migration and models
 -Added routes and annotated